Child Development/Early Childhood Education, Certificate of Technology

 - Working in an early childhood intervention program.

-The Child Development/Early Childhood Education Associate of Applied Science (AAS) degree curriculum is designed to develop basic skills, attitudes, and competencies necessary for personnel to provide high-quality care and early education in preschools and child care centers.
+The College designed the Child Development/Early Childhood Education (CDEC) Associate of Applied Science (AAS) degree curriculum to develop basic skills, attitudes, and competencies necessary for personnel to provide high-quality care and early education in preschools and child care centers.

 CDEC and TECA Student